-Our small group of hardy hostellers travelled to Deepdale Groups Hostel, in Burnham Deepdale on the beautiful North Norfolk coast close to the National Trust Brancaster Beach.
+Our small group of hardy hostellers travelled to Deepdale Rooms and Camping, in Burnham Deepdale on the beautiful North Norfolk coast close to the National Trust Brancaster Beach and stayed in the Granary.

-Stepping off the bus outside Deepdale Groups Hostel we were greeted in the reception by friendly, helpful staff which got our trip off to a wonderful start.
+Stepping off the bus outside Deepdale Granary we were greeted in the reception by friendly, helpful staff which got our trip off to a wonderful start.

 The hostel was clean and cosy.
-We felt it was excellent value for the £16 per night we each paid.
+We felt it was excellent value.
 Easy to use electronic keys were supplied for the front door.
 Heating was available if needed.
 Tea, coffee, and sugar were provided.

 The hostel is very well located in the lovely village of Burnham Deepdale with lots of interesting places to visit locally and a good bus service.
 A weekly bus ticket cost £36 and we made good use of it.
 A range of shops and a good supermarket were only steps away.
 How convenient to have the reception area in an Information Centre!